-In 2014, I moved to Russia for the first time.
+In 2014, I moved to Moscow for the first time.
 I was a student back then that already had lived in two different foreign countries.
 Russia was a different animal though.
 That wasn't just another feel-good European country.
 It was big bad, scary, unknown Russia.
-Maybe not exactly scary but I did have a healthy amount of respect.
-When you move to a foreign country, especially one you have never been to before, even the most mundane things become interesting.
-If you're reading this, you're interested in moving abroad as well.
-I put together this 7,000+ word guide to answer as many questions as possible about living in Russia.

-That's why I broke it up into different parts.
+That's why I compiled everything that I know about living in Russia and moving to Moscow in this article.
 Each part will answer the most common questions that people have about moving to Russia.

 The bad news is that levels of English in Russia are still pretty poor, albeit slowly improving.

 The good news is that you can get by without knowing Russian, especially if you stuck to the big cities.

 In Moscow and St.Petersburg, I would guesstimate that about 50% of people under 30 can at least somewhat communicate in English.
 Regular Russians above 30 usually speak no English.
 In all other cities, it’s much less than that.

 Knowing Russian is very useful and convenient but I wouldn’t say it’s mandatory.
 Yes, it’s more pleasant if you actually understand what people want from you.
 It also helps you a great deal with making friends.
 I would strongly recommend learning to read the Cyrillic alphabet.
 If you can’t even read, you’ll feel relegated to the level of a two-year-old.

 If you’re a tourist and plan to visit Moscow for whichever reason, you have nothing to be afraid of.

 I’m by no means a massive traveler but I’ve been to multiple countries in Europe and in the US.
 Moscow and St.Petersburg are as safe as any other big Western capital.